giaabaoo/MTP_pipeline/README.md

-# Pipeline for the paper "MTP: A Dataset for Multi-Modal Turning Points in Casual Conversations" (Accepted at ACL 2024)
+# Full pipeline for the paper "MTP: A Dataset for Multi-Modal Turning Points in Casual Conversations" (Accepted at ACL 2024)